Captain's Log

 Improvement in ease

-The new IA is expected to help users find key content 25% more easily than previous design
+The new IA is expected to help users find content 25% more easily than previous design

 A polished & contemporary visual language to boost user perception & trust